 - You need small springform pans for this recipe to work and look the way it does in the photo.

 - Use the recipe for cakey cookies linked above but with only 50% of the chocolate chips.
-Bake half the cookies the regular way, and the other half in the mini springform pans.
+Bake half the cookies the regular way, and the other half in the mini springform pans that are greased and lined with parchment.

 - Melt the butter in a frying pan and whisk in the flour.
 Cook about 2 minutes until the flour is fully incorporated.
 Whisk in the milk and bring to a simmer.
 Add a little more milk if needed if the sauce is too thick, or alternatively, cook a little longer if it is too thin.
 Season well with salt.